Rent vs. Buy: Five Essential Tool Evaluation Criteria for Pros

 - How often will you use the tool?

 Aside from costs, frequency of use is the most important consideration in determining whether to buy or rent a tool.
-Equipment used only a few times per year generally is more efficient to rent than buy, whereas a tool that is used far more regularly typically is more economical to purchase.
+Construction equipment used only a few times per year generally is more efficient to rent than buy, whereas a tool that is used far more regularly typically is more economical to purchase.

 Another factor to consider is how many tools you will need at one time.
 For instance, if your current project calls for a brief increase in the number of tools that you need to get the job done most efficiently, you can rent the ‘extra’ tools, and then return them as soon as this short-term spike in demand subsides.